govuk-one-login/mobile-ios-common/Sources/GDSCommon/README.md

 The configuration for these views are set from the `viewModel`, which must conform to the `PageWithPrimaryButtonViewModel` and `PageWithSecondaryButtonViewModel` protocols respectively.
 If the `viewmodel` does not conform to these protocols and provide these properties, the buttons will be hidden.

+### GDSLoadingScreen
+This screen includes the following views:
+- `loadingLabel` (type: `UILabel`)

+This screen is typically used to as a loading screen for asynchronous tasks to inform the user and prevent interaction with the app UI.
+The screen features a large activity indicator and a title with text which is configurable and should be localised.

 ### IntroScreen
 This screen includes the following views:
 - `introImage` (type: `UIImageView`)